Updated February 19th, 2020.

 Waterproof Backpack Cover

-Even if you do not plan on camping or trekking, a waterproof cover for your backpack is always a good idea.
+Even if you don’t plan on doing a lot of outdoor activities, a waterproof cover for your backpack is always a good idea.
 South American weather can be unpredictable so it is always best to come prepared.
 Always take note of your backpack size when buying a cover, you don’t want to end up with one that doesn’t fit!
+(The pack cover was voted the best budget present in our gifts for hikers post!)

 You absolutely will not regret purchasing an eye mask for those overnight bus journeys.
 In South America, it is bizarrely common for buses to show loud films late into the night.
 Block out the cheesy Jackie Chan action flicks with one of these bad boys and you’ll be asleep in no time!